-> The plan of study for the Family Nurse Practitioner (FNP) program prepares the advanced practice nurse as a primary care provider for clients across ages in a variety of settings.
+The plan of study for the Adult/Gerontological Nurse Practitioner (Adult/GNP) program prepares the advanced practice nurse as a primary care provider for adult, older adult and frail elder clients in a variety of settings.
 The curriculum focuses on culturally sensitive care, incorporating health promotion and management of acute and chronic health problems.
-The graduate is prepared to apply nursing theory, principles of advanced practice nursing and evidence based practice in the design and delivery of primary care.
-Knowledge for advanced nursing practice is synthesized from concepts in nursing, as well as the biological and social sciences.
-Graduates of the Family Nurse Practitioner program are prepared to take a Family Nurse Practitioner national certification examination.
+The graduate is prepared to apply nursing theory, principles of advanced practice nursing and evidence-based practice in the design and delivery of primary care.
+Knowledge for advanced nursing practice is synthesized from concepts in nursing as well as the biological and social sciences.
+Graduates of the Adult/ GNP program are prepared to take the Adult/GNP national certification examination.

-> Building on the foundation of the undergraduate program, the master’s program will prepare the graduate student for advancement in nursing practice.
+Building on the foundation of the undergraduate program, the master’s program will prepare the graduate student for advancement in nursing practice.
 The Master’s graduate will:

 - Integrate theories and research findings from nursing and the related sciences to translate evidence into practice.

 - Integrate professional practice standards and guidelines in the provision of nursing practice in the student’s specialty area.

 - Demonstrate the foundational competencies necessary for successful completion of the certification examination in the student’s specialty area.

 - Demonstrate the foundational competencies necessary for continued study at the doctoral level.

 Before an applicant’s file can be reviewed for full program admission, all application documents must be received in Graduate Study and Lifelong Learning by the deadline listed below.
 Incomplete applications will not be sent to departments for admission review.